ToolTech/Streaming_Map_Demo/README.md

 <B>A Saab Dynamics demo of the Streaming Binary Data (SBD) map format</B>

+This is a generic streaming API for 3D engines (Unity,Unreal...) that allows fast streaming updates of huge 3D datasets located in cloud or from disc.

 This GIT repository will allow you to take a look at a Unity demo, written by the Open Saab Development community using the GizmoSDK code base from Saab Dynamics, Training & Simulation.

 The open source and open documentation in here are to be considered as GPL code and can be used in your own projects.